-Dr. Marisa Montecalvo, an infectious disease expert at NYC Health and Hospitals-Metropolitan and Westchester Medical Center, reported that “55 to 75 percent of people develop pain at the injection site, and a small percentage of people (5 percent) may have swelling or redness at the injection site.”
+Dr. Marisa Montecalvo, a professor of medicine and director for health services at New York Medical College, reported that “55 to 75 percent of people develop pain at the injection site, and a small percentage of people (5 percent) may have swelling or redness at the injection site.”

 More serious but rare side effects of previous COVID-19 vaccines have included anaphylaxis and other severe allergic reactions, myocarditis, pericarditis, and fainting.
 FDA officials said it’s possible that similar problems could arise from the newest vaccine boosters as well.